The Complete Guide to Subscription Box Packaging Design

 Learn more about how to safely ship fragile items in the mail.

 If you’re using colored tissue paper or crinkle cut shred filler, align your materials with the actual design of your packaging.

-At Packlane, we’re happy to help you create perfect subscription box packaging, tailored to your needs and requirements.
+We’re always happy to help you create amazing packaging that is always tailored to your needs and requirements.

-Here’s how it works when you partner with us for your subscription box packaging design:
+Here’s how it works when you partner with us for your custom subscription box packaging design:

-- You choose the packaging style – this will typically be a mailer box or shipping box, depending on your needs.
+- Choose your packaging style – typically a custom mailer box or shipping box, depending on your needs.

 - Choose your packaging size or enter custom dimensions.

-- Customize your package by adding colors, design elements, graphics, and your subscription box logo.
+- Customize your package by adding logos, colors, and other design elements.

-- Get a real-time quote for your order.
+- Get an instant quote for your order.